Web Scraping for Digital Shelf Analytics: What Brands Need in 2026

 How Platforms Like Import.io Support Web Scraping at Scale

-• Integration with digital shelf analytics workflows
+• Integrate data directly into digital shelf analytics workflows

 Import.io Aperture dashboard